dns2316/RESTfull-API/README.md

 - [x] Create API: create, read, update, delete. (+ edit by id)
 - [x] Pass the firsts tests
-- [ ] Edit logger, connect to more events
+- [x] Edit logger, connect to more events
-- [ ] Save logs to data base in log base
+- [x] Save logs to data base in log base
 - [ ] To think about security.
 Oauth2, Passport.js
+- [ ] Need will be to read about Oauth2, Passport.js, and study this!

 ### List of references used at the time of writing this project: